Canadian Pacific 1238: Early preservation

 In December 1964, No. 1238 was purchased by steam locomotive historian George M. Hart, who founded Rail Tours Incorporated to host several steam-powered excursion trains throughout the Northeastern United States.
 No. 1238 was moved to York, Pennsylvania, where Hart and his crews restored the locomotive back to service in 1966.
-From there, it began pulling excursion trains on the Maryland and Pennsylvania Railroad (MPA) between York and Baltimore, Maryland, alongside Hart's other steam locomotives, including CP G5d No. 1286, CP 4-6-0 No. 972, and Reading 0-6-0 st No. 1251.
+From there, it began pulling excursion trains on the Maryland and Pennsylvania Railroad (MPA) between York and Baltimore, Maryland, alongside Hart's other steam locomotives, including CP G5d No. 1286, CP No. 972, and Reading No. 1251.
 The locomotive would also pull trains on mainlines owned by nearby class 1 railroads, such as the Reading, the Western Maryland (WM), the Central Railroad of New Jersey (CNJ), and the Lehigh and Hudson River (L&HR).

 In 1967, another steam locomotive preservationist, Ross E. Rowland, began leasing both Nos.
 1238 and 1286 from Hart to pull his own excursion trains over the CNJ mainline between Jersey City, New Jersey, and Wilkes-Barre, Pennsylvania.
-In early February 1968, a furnace at a Reading, Pennsylvania, power plant broke down, and Hart had Nos.
+In early February 1968, a furnace broke down at a power plant in Reading, Pennsylvania, and Hart had Nos.
 1238 and 1286 sent to the plant to provide emergency heated steam.
-Both locomotives consequently had to be replaced on a February 18 Newark-Wilkes-Barre excursion with CP G5d No. 1278 and Great Western 2-10-0 No. 90.
+Both locomotives consequently had to be replaced on a February 18 Newark-Wilkes-Barre excursion with CP G5d No. 1278 and Great Western No. 90.